Explore Our Collections

 - Research Guides: Our subject-oriented research guides include citations for cataloged titles as well as articles and other published materials not included in the online catalog.

 - Artifacts: Washington businesses are represented by artifacts from Woodward & Lothrop, Hechinger's, the Heurich Brewery, old hotels and others.
-The Woodville collection consists of nearly a thousand objects from the household of an old Washington family.
 Local political memorabilia includes ribbons, buttons and other campaign items.